debMan/cheatSheets/lpic2-cheatsheet.md

 ```

 actions are:
-boot: start at boot
+`boot`: start at boot
-bootwait: start and wait till finished
+`bootwait`: start and wait till finished
-initdefault: enter this runlevel by default after boot up
+`initdefault`: enter this runlevel by default after boot up
-once: run when the runlevel is entered
+`once`: run when the runlevel is entered
-powerfail: start when powered down
+`powerfail`: start when powered down
-powerwait: start when powered down and wait for it
+`powerwait`: start when powered down and wait for it
-respawn: start if terminated
+`respawn`: start if terminated
-sysinit: start before any other at boot
+`sysinit`: start before any other at boot
-wait: start and wait for finish
+`wait`: start and wait for finish

 Also, more files located at `/etc/init.d/rc[0-6]` which says what to be
 happened on each level.